 Slope is a value that describes the steepness and direction of a line.
-In variable format, it is commonly represented by the letter m.
-The slope of a line is also called its gradient or rate of change.
+The slope formula is as follows:

 Below is an example of using the slope formula.